Classic Bronco Restoration GuideLast Updated August 8, 2023 | Meghan Drummond

-Touch up paint can be easily applied in your own garage.
-A top paint tip is to do touch up painting in a dry location, but on a rainy day.
+Touch-up paint can be easily applied in your own garage.
+A top paint tip is to do the touch-up painting in a dry location but on a rainy day.
 You should also wet down your surrounding garage floor.
 This will keep small hairs and dirt from floating up and getting stuck in the paint while it’s still wet.

 Whether you want to paint your Bronco its factory-correct shade or freshen it up with a new hue, you’ll want a professional paint shop.
 Painting a vehicle is a huge undertaking.
 Without professional equipment, you’re already at a disadvantage.